 Obstacle #1: Recovering Woman

 Women need time to recover after birth.
 Social evenings can be exhausting for anyone and can be particularly draining during postpartum recovery.
-You should expect to think outside the box and be creative and flexible if you’re planning a date night within the first six months after she has a child.
+You should expect to think outside the box and be creative and flexible if you’re planning a date night.
+This will last for at least six weeks and can go as long as six months after she has a child.
+Don’t get impatient, you can’t force her to get better faster.

 Obstacle #2: Breastfeeding Friendly